Count Greater than 0 in Excel (COUNTIF – COUNTIFS)

 excel-count-greater-than-zero-enter-criteria

 When you hit enter, you will get the result in cell C1.
-And here this formula returns 11 in the result.
+This formula returns 11.

 excel-count-greater-than-zero-hit-enter-1

-And if you want to count numbers that are greater than zero or less than a 10 or any other number then you need to use the COUNTIFS function.
+If you want to count numbers greater than zero or less than 10 or any other number, then use the COUNTIFS function.
 Below is the formula that you can use:

 =COUNTIFS(A2:A19,">0",A2:A19,"<10")